BeejLuig/bjcant.dev/content/blog/one-liners-fizzbuzz/index.md

 - Default to adding the stringified number to the array of the above conditions aren't met
 - Return the result

 This is clean an simple, and there's not much to optimize.
 Maybe a switch statement would be better than multiple else-ifs, and maybe we could find a way to combine 'Fizz' and 'Buzz' instead of handling numbers divisible by 15 separately.
-The time complexity of this problem should be O(n), since the algorithm loops once for every number in the given range.

 ## The One Liner